Quantum Communication Complexity of Regularized Linear Regression Protocols: Preliminaries

 \subsection{Variable Time Amplitude Amplification}

-Variable Time Amplitude Amplification (VTAA) offers a framework for amplitude amplification that aims to reduce query complexity.
-VTAA achieves this reduction by decomposing the overall algorithm into a series of sub-algorithms, dynamically adjusting the amplification process.
+Variable-Time Amplitude Amplification (VTAA) generalizes amplitude amplification to setting with non-uniform stopping times.
+VTAA decomposes the overall algorithm into a series of sub-algorithms, dynamically adjusting the amplification process.
+In my protocol, VTAA improves the dependence on the condition number from quadratic to nearly linear.